 In Shillong, the festival is being held across different venues, namely the Polo 5th Ground, State Convention Centre, Golf Course, JN Stadium and Indoor Stadium Polo.

 The festival hosts a plethora of activities such as live music gigs, a beauty pageant, and stalls showcasing the cuisine, wine, arts and craft of the region.
-Travellers can also enjoy illuminated cherry blossoms and fine dining at Ward’s Lake between 4-8 pm.
+Travellers can also enjoy illuminated cherry blossoms and fine dining at Ward’s Lake.

-Alongside, there will be a rock concert, traditional folk music, unplugged western music and dance performances from all over Northeast India, choir performances, bicycle rallies, storytelling sessions of local and world folktales.
+Not only that there will also be a rock concert along with unplugged western music and dance performances from all over Northeast India.
+The event will also house choir performances, bicycle rallies and storytelling sessions.
+What else could one want?

 Visitors too can even bring their golf set along to participate in the amateur golf tournament.
 All events are free and open to all.